 - Upon receipt of your registration/booking form and subsequent payment your place(s) will be confirmed.

 - Delegates have full responsibility for allowing enough time to process Visa applications to avoid being subject to the cancellation policy.

 - We can accept or decline your application at our discretion.

 - Delegate fees (including any card processing and/or booking fees applicable) are payable upon booking unless it has been agreed in advance that a valid, authorised Purchase Order can be provided and accepted.

-- For online bookings paid at the time of booking, invoices/receipts will be issued electronically from the booking website on completion of the booking.
+- For online bookings paid at the time of booking, receipts can be issued on request electronically from the booking website on completion of the booking.

-- Payment must be made in pounds Sterling by cheque, credit/debit card or BACS.
+- Payment must be made in GBP by credit/debit card or BACS.

 - If any amount properly due to the RCA under or in connection with these terms and conditions remains outstanding beyond the due date the RCA may charge interest on the overdue amount at the rate of 8 per cent per annum plus the Bank of England base rate for business to business transactions (which interest will accrue daily until the date of actual payment, be compounded quarterly, and be payable on demand); or claim interest and statutory compensation pursuant to the Late Payment of Commercial Debts (Interest) Act 1998).